-- Campus Resource Team, listed on page 25, chaired by the Title IX Coordinator. - The Title IX Coordinator is a state certified Sexual Assault Crisis Counselor Advocate. - Title IX/Sexual Assault Brochure and notices in the restroom - Information Slides on TV monitors - Online training segment - Handouts distributed at new Student Orientation - Occasional guest speakers - Safe and positive options for bystander intervention include the following: - o Proactive Bystander Intervention - In order to be a proactive bystander who helps prevent incident of sexual violence you can: - Believe violence is unacceptable and say it out loud - Talk openly with your friends about these issues - Use the resources listed in the brochure to inform yourself - Don't laugh at sexist jokes or comments - Empower victims to tell their stories - Reactive Bystander Strategies - In order to be a reactive bystander who positively intervenes in instances of sexual harassment or violence, there are certain ways you can step up to prevent a risky situation resulting from an assault. - Assume responsibility for intervening.
-Don't be afraid to get involved. - Get help from friends. - Get help from MxCC security guards, Title IX Coordinator or other college authorities for support and options - Ask the person who is in a potentially dangerous situation if he/she wants to leave. - Ask the victim if he/she is ok - Provide options and a listening ear - Risk reduction strategies include the following: - o Know where you are going.
+- In order to be a proactive bystander who helps prevent incident of sexual violence you can: - Believe violence is unacceptable and say it out loud - Talk openly with your friends about these issues - Use the resources listed in the brochure to inform yourself - Don't laugh at sexist jokes or comments - Empower victims to tell their stories o Reactive Bystander Strategies

+- In order to be a reactive bystander who positively intervenes in instances of sexual harassment or violence, there are certain ways you can step up to prevent a risky situation resulting from an assault. - Assume responsibility for intervening.
+Don't be afraid to get involved. - Get help from friends. - Get help from MxCC security guards, Title IX Coordinator or other college authorities for support and options - Ask the person who is in a potentially dangerous situation if he/she wants to leave. - Ask the victim if he/she is ok - Provide options and a listening ear

+• Risk reduction strategies include the following:

+- o Know where you are going.
 Speak up if you are uncomfortable. - o Communicate with your partner.
-No means no.

-- o Know that drinking and drugs can impair your judgment. - o If you drink, drink responsibly. - Only drink something that you have poured yourself or that comes in a pre-sealed container.
-Don't drink something that has been left unattended. - Use the buddy system and look out for each other. - o Listen carefully. - o Don't fall for the cliché, "if they say no, they really mean yes." - o Don't make assumptions about a person's behavior. - Be aware that having sex with someone who is mentally or physically incapable of giving consent is rape. - o Remember sexual assault is a crime. - Resist peer pressure to commit violent acts. - o Get involved if you believe that someone is at risk. - o Know your sexual intentions and limits. - o Communicate with your partner. - Be aware that some people mistakenly believe drinking, dressing provocatively, or going to someone's room means you are willing to have sex - Listen to your gut feelings.
+No means no. - o Know that drinking and drugs can impair your judgment. - o If you drink, drink responsibly. - Only drink something that you have poured yourself or that comes in a presealed container.
+Don't drink something that has been left unattended.

+- o Use the buddy system and look out for each other. - o Listen carefully. - O Don't fall for the cliché, "if they say no, they really mean yes." - o Don't make assumptions about a person's behavior. - Be aware that having sex with someone who is mentally or physically incapable of giving consent is rape. - o Remember sexual assault is a crime. - o Resist peer pressure to commit violent acts. - o Get involved if you believe that someone is at risk. - o Know your sexual intentions and limits. - o Communicate with your partner. - Be aware that some people mistakenly believe drinking, dressing provocatively, or going to someone's room means you are willing to have sex. - Listen to your gut feelings.

 Individuals who feel they are the victim of any sexual offense are urged to file a complaint with the Title IX Coordinator and the Connecticut State Police.
 Victims should seek immediate medical assistance as there may be internal or external injuries which may require treatment for disease or infection.
-Physical evidence of a sexual assault, which includes, but is not limited to, hair and body fluid transfer, is highly perishable and all efforts should be made to preserve it.
+To assist in proving that the alleged criminal offense occurred, or to provide assistance in obtaining a protection order, all efforts should be made to preserve physical evidence of a sexual assault, stalking, domestic violence, and dating violence.
+This includes, but is not limited to, hair and body fluid transfer.
 A victim of a sexual assault should not wash or change clothing until instructed by law enforcement or medical personnel.
+See page 23 for information about where to obtain a forensic examination.
+Completing a forensic examination does NOT require an individual to file a police report.